jamescherti/minimal-emacs.d/README.md

 (setq user-emacs-directory minimal-emacs-var-dir)
 ```

+IMPORTANT: The code above should be added to `~/.emacs.d/pre-early-init.el`, not the other files, as it modifies the behavior of all subsequent init files.

 ### How to prevent minimal-emacs.d from saving custom.el?

 To prevent Emacs from saving customization information to a custom file, set `custom-file` to `null-device` by adding to the following to `~/.emacs.d/post-init.el`: